 2. AIoT Device sends a message to NG-RAN, including a NAS Registration Request (Registration Type, Temporary ID, device information, security parameters).
 Registration can be initial registration, mobility registration, or periodic registration.
 Then, NG-RAN sends the Registration Request to the selected AMF.

+3. The gNB discovers the serving AIOTF.

-3. The AMF can discover the serving AIOTF based on the following methods.
+Editor’s Note: The details of how the gNB discover the serving AIOTF are FFS.

-Method 1: AMF queries the local configuration to obtain the serving AIOTF.

-Method 2: AMF queries NRF to obtain the serving AIOTF.

-Method 3: AIOTF uses a subscribe/notification mechanism to the AMF for registration-related activities of DO-A capable AIOTF devices and provides the serving AIOTF information to the AMF.

-4. The AMF forwards the registration request to the serving AIOTF.
+4. The gNB forwards the registration request to the serving AIOTF by either direct connection or indirect connection via the AMF.

 5. [Conditional] The serving AIOTF determines the old AIOTF using the temporary ID and retrieves the AIoT Device context from the old AIOTF.